Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 If you are using the Lock via Bluetooth, perform step 3 when you are back within Bluetooth range.
 Any locking and unlocking actions carried out while you were away will be automatically synced to the history list.

 If your Lock is connected to our Hub Series products, you can check its history anytime, anywhere by following step 3.

-5. If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback > Feedback.

 SwitchBot Hub Products: SwitchBot Hub Mini, SwitchBot Hub 2